Norman Francis

-Norman Christopher Francis (born March 20, 1931) is an American academic who served as president of Xavier University of Louisiana from 1968 to 2015.
+Norman Christopher Francis (March 20, 1931 – February 18, 2026) was an American academic who served as president of Xavier University of Louisiana from 1968 to 2015.
 He was the first Black and first lay president of the school, and the second African American to ever serve as president of a Catholic university in the United States.

 Francis also served as the chairman of the Louisiana Recovery Authority, the state agency in charge of planning the recovery and rebuilding of Louisiana after Hurricane Katrina and Hurricane Rita.
 For his various avenues of service, he received the Presidential Medal of Freedom from George W. Bush in 2006, and the Laetare Medal from the University of Notre Dame in 2019.
-He has received 35 honorary degrees from colleges and universities around the country.
+He received 35 honorary degrees from colleges and universities around the country.